-The process of filling pork pies is the same whether you have hand-raised or supported crusts, but for the former, you’ll want to make sure the initial dollop of pork (say, about a quarter of the total) is pushed firmly into the base and bottom edges of the pie.
+The process of filling pork pies is the same whether you have hand-raised or supported crusts.
+For the former, you’ll want to make sure the initial dollop of pork (about a quarter of the total) is pushed firmly into the base and bottom edges of the pie.
 A solid footing of meat filling will help to support the shell while it’s baking.
 You can fill the rest of the shell more lightly, remembering that we’re going to add the aspic once it’s cooked, which will fill in any gaps.
 Do fill up to the top of the shell, though (the filling will shrink a little as it cooks).

 Finally, add the pastry lid with its center hole, and crimp it tightly to the edges of the molded wall.
 Brush the top and sides with egg wash.
 Pop ’em in the oven at 350F.

 Let’s talk about the aspic.
 There are a couple of ways you can go with this.
 We took the long, complicated route but you don’t have to.
 Here’s the route we took: cover pigs’ trotters, carrots, celery, a bouquet garni, a quartered onion and peppercorns with water, bring to a boil and simmer for a few hours.
 Remove the solids with a sieve and keep warm until you’re ready for it.
-This process produces great results, but you need a) enough trotters to give the aspic the gelatin it needs to set (you can also add pork bones to increase the setting effect), and b) three hours.
+This process produces great results.
+You do need a) enough trotters to give the aspic the gelatin it needs to set, and b) three hours.
+You can also add pork bones to increase the setting effect.
 Here’s the short version, which we’re putting in the recipe: warm chicken stock and add gelatin.
 There, that’s a lot easier, isn’t it?

-Once the pork pies are fully baked (around an hour, you’ll want the internal temp to be around 150F), pour in your hot jelly, gradually, checking that it’s not seeping out of any gaps in the pastry.
+The pork pies will be fully baked in around an hour.
+You’ll want the internal temperature to be around 150F.
+At this stage, pour in your hot jelly, gradually, checking that it’s not seeping out of any gaps in the pastry.
 (If it is, it’s not the end of the world, as the pork pies will still be delicious, but a complete jelly layer around the meat is ideal).
-Allow to cool and then refrigerate overnight to allow the jelly to set completely.
+Allow to cool and then refrigerate them overnight to allow the jelly to set completely.

 Slice and serve!
-We’re almost out of picnic season, but we still think these pork pies make an ideal portable lunch for an informal outdoor gathering, a casual holiday treat, or country expedition.
+We’re almost out of picnic season, but we still think these pork pies make an ideal portable lunch.
+Take them for an informal outdoor gathering, a casual holiday treat, or country expedition.
 And if you do meet a pieman going to the fair, for gawd’s sake have a penny ready for him.